Sport in China: Chess

-2020: Gain Test status (Has not happened yet as for 2022.)

 Curling

 Although generally unheard of and unpopular, curling has been an improving sport for China to play.
 The government selected athletic individuals to play curling for China.
 The Chinese teams both Men and Women have improved at the international level.
 At the 2008 Ford World Women's Championships, the Chinese curling team consisting of Zhou Yan, Liu Yin, Wang Bingyu, and Yue Qingshuang won a surprising silver medal finish.
 At the 2008 World Men's Curling Championship, the Chinese didn't have as much success, but they also did very well, finishing 4th.
 The government is also hoping to promote the sport through Universities and Colleges.
 In March 2009, China became the first Asian team to win a curling world championship by beating Sweden in the final.
 At the 2010 Winter Olympic Games the women's team won the bronze medal, defeating Switzerland in 10 ends.

 Field hockey

 The China women's national field hockey team won silver at the 2008 Summer Olympics in Beijing, as well as bronze at the 2002 Women's Hockey World Cup.
 Also, the team won the 2002 Hockey Champions Trophy and finished second in 2004 and 2006.